rkunnawa/RAA/README.md

 CERN

 RAA:
-This directory is created with the wisdon obtained after attending quark matter 2014. this comes after seeing people suffer during the build up by making tons of plots with corrections after corrections and with small changes etc... all this would have killed me if i had my previous set up. hence the stark reality and the need for change.
+This directory is created with the wisdom obtained attending quark matter 2014. this comes after seeing people suffer during the build up by making tons of plots with corrections after corrections and with small changes etc... all this would have killed me if i had my previous set up. hence the stark reality and the need for change.
 The main idea with the analysis setup which i must follow is the following steps:
     1) Reading macro
        this macro reads in the data files and creates useful histograms like the pt and eta and what ever etc... so that we can avoid rerunning over all the files again and again. saves us a lot of time. also create root files which contain those histograms.
     2) Analysis macro